 A list of prepositions contains fewer than 200 words.
 That’s not many considering English contains at least a couple hundred thousand words.
-It’s amazing that the list of all prepositions is so short considering they are used to demonstrate how words and phrases connect in nearly every sentence.
+It’s amazing that the list of all prepositions is so short considering they are used to demonstrate how words and phrases connect in nearly every single sentence.
 In fact, most sentences contain more than one connecting word.
 That means you’ll use words from a prepositions list more often than you will nouns, verbs, and most parts of speech.
 Now that you know how important these connecting words are, let’s take a look at a preposition list and all of its functions including a prepositional phrase list.

 1. A Simple Preposition List

-Nearly half of the connecting words you use in the English language are “simple” words.
+Nearly half of the prepositions you use in the English language are “simple” words.
 Simple words mainly have one or two syllables and connect words in a sentence.
-Here’s a list of the most common connecting words:
+Here’s a list of common prepositions:

 Need a break from learning connecting words?
 Try something new!
 Learn about academic writing using MLA format and more styles of citation creation.
 These two topics will help improve your writing skills and impress your English teacher.